prefix-dev/pixi/docs/tutorials/ros2.md

-# Tutorial: Develop a ROS2 package with `pixi`
+# Tutorial: Develop a ROS 2 package with `pixi`

-In this tutorial, we will show you how to develop a ROS2 package using `pixi`.
+In this tutorial, we will show you how to develop a ROS 2 package using `pixi`.
 The tutorial is written to be executed from top to bottom, missing steps might result in errors.

-The audience for this tutorial is developers who are familiar with ROS2 and how are interested to try pixi for their development workflow.
+The audience for this tutorial is developers who are familiar with ROS 2 and how are interested to try pixi for their development workflow.

 ## Prerequisites
 - You need to have `pixi` installed.
 If you haven't installed it yet, you can follow the instructions in the [installation guide](../index.md).
 The crux of this tutorial is to show you only need pixi!
+- On Windows, it's advised to enable Developer mode.
+Go to Settings -> Update & Security -> For developers -> Developer mode.

 If you're new to pixi, you can check out the [basic usage](../basic_usage.md) guide.
 This will teach you the basics of pixi project within 3 minutes.